MDNF: Multi-Diffusion-Nets for Neural Fields on Meshes: Introduction

 \subsection{Contribution}

-To summarize, our contributions are as follows: \begin{itemize}[leftmargin=*] \item We propose a novel geometry-aware framework for neural fields representation on triangle meshes that is multi-resolution across both \emph{spatial} and \emph{frequency} domains. \item We show that our method attains high precision in learning diverse neural fields, such as synthetic RGB functions, UV texture coordinates, and vertex normals, illustrating different challenges. \item We show that our method outperforms DiffusionNet in learning high-detail functions.
-Moreover, we provide an ablation study comparing our model against a single-resolution variant, demonstrating the efficacy of our multi-resolution approach. \end{itemize}
+To summarize, our contributions are as follows: \begin{itemize} \item We propose a novel geometry-aware framework for neural fields representation on triangle meshes that is multi-resolution across both \emph{spatial} and \emph{frequency} domains. \item We show that our method attains high precision in learning diverse neural fields, such as synthetic RGB functions, UV texture coordinates, and vertex normals, illustrating different challenges. \item We show that our method outperforms DiffusionNet in learning high-detail functions, and the NFFB model in handling discontinuous neural fields and mesh modifications. \end{itemize}